oracle-livelabs/apex/apex-professional-hol5/2-adding-pages-shopping-cart.md

       - Set Advanced Formatting to **On**

-      - For HTML Expression : Enter the following:
+      - For HTML Expression: Enter the following:

      ```
             <copy>